Legislation Status Report

 Lehman

-Requiring the Department of the Environment to develop, publish, and maintain a real property flood risk disclosure statement form that includes certain information about a property's flood risk and history; and requiring, beginning July, 1, 2027, a vendor of residential real property to provide the purchaser with a completed real property flood risk disclosure statement form before entering into a contract for the sale of the property.
+Requiring the Department of the Environment to develop, publish, and maintain a real property flood risk disclosure statement form that includes certain information about a property's flood risk and history; and requiring, beginning July, 1, 2027, a vendor of certain residential real property to provide the purchaser with a completed real property flood risk disclosure statement form before entering into a contract for the sale of the property.

-In the House - Hearing 2/05 at 1:00 p.m.
-(1/19)Economic Matters
+In the Senate - Hearing 3/25 at 1:00 p.m.
+(Judicial Proceedings) (3/20)Economic Matters

 Thu 2/5 1:00 PM